-Welcome to the iVMCL laboratory at NC State, led by Dr. Tianfu (Matt) Wu who is assistant professor of Electrical and Computer Engineering (ECE) at NC State and affiliated with the Visual Narrative Initiative.
-Our long-term research focuses on interpretable Visual Modeling, Computing and Learning, often motivated by the tasks of pursuing a unified framework for Artificial Intelligence (A.I.) to ALTER (Ask, Learn, Test, Explain and Refine) in a trustworthy, robust and responsive way for AIGCGT (AI Generated Content and Ground-Truth).
+Welcome to the iVMCL laboratory at NC State, led by Dr. Tianfu (Matt) Wu who is an associate professor of Electrical and Computer Engineering (ECE) at NC State and affiliated with the Visual Narrative Initiative.
+Our long-term research focuses on interpretable Visual Modeling, Computing and Learning, often motivated by the tasks of pursuing a unified framework for AI to ALTER (Ask, Learn, Test, Explain and Refine) in a trustworthy, robust and responsive way for AIGCGT (AI Generated Content and Ground-Truth).